javaguirre/event-driven-chat-tornado-example/README.md

     vagrant up

-The application will be listening, so if you want to check the web front you can go to in your browser
+The application will be listening, so if you want to check the web front you can go to the following URL in your browser

     http://localhost:8888